brooklynrail/brooklynrail-platform/content/events/2024/01/delcy-morelos-el-abrazo.md

 title: "Delcy Morelos: El abrazo"
 deck: Featuring Morelos and Gaby Collins-Fernandez
 summary: Artist Delcy Morelos joins Rail contributor Gaby Collins-Fernandez for a conversation.
-This conversation will be in Spanish with English translation.
+This conversation will be in Spanish with the option for English captioning.
 people:
   - person: delcy-morelos
   - person: gaby-collins-fernandez